Abacaxi-Nelson/DatabricksCloudToulouse/README.md

  - Import the notebook from **notebook** folder
  - And you are on your own now

-Then, your agents will be ready, add another one who translate the text in portuguese.
+Then, your agents will be ready, add another agent one which will translate the text in portuguese.

 Tips 🤝
  - In playground, you can select models, choose one that support tools/agents